When Moving Mom to Assisted Living Against Her Will: Navigating the Challenges

 Highlighting the benefits of assisted living

-Instead of dwelling on lost independence, talk about what she'd gain: more safety, help with physical care, fewer chores to manage, chances to meet people, activities, and more time with family.
+Rather than dwelling on what she'd give up, point to what she'd gain: a safer setup, help with the physical stuff, fewer chores hanging over her, new people to know, real activities, and more time with family.

 Taking active tours